exercism/go/exercises/practice/parallel-letter-frequency/.docs/instructions.append.md

 ## Testing

-For this exercise, the unit tests cannot determine whether you wrote a good concurrent solutions.
+For this exercise, the unit tests cannot determine whether you wrote a good concurrent solution.
 Instead, it is best to solve this exercise [locally][cli] and execute the benchmarks with `go test -bench .`.
 For a good solution, you should see that the concurrent version shows a lower number of nano seconds per operation (`ns/op`) than the sequential version.